grouzen/hakyll-mnedokushev-me/files/resume.md

     I was working in a pair with a backend developer.
     Our application was a SPA with RESTful API on the backend written in python.
-    The goal was to develop a map/geolocation based service with a rich UI/UX experience for a different kind of customers.
+    The goal was to develop a map/geolocation based service with a rich UI/UX experience for all sorts of customers.
 The customers should be able to be in touch (in real-time) with their business units (moving real world objects like: cars, ships, etc).
 Our platform had to support flexible creating and editing of different types of units, and be able to gather and monitor an information from sensors direclty installed on these units.